 Health: Do check out these sites for more information on Standard Poodle Health:

 On occasion a pup or two may develop an umbilical hernia due to one reason or another: a) mom's chewing and tugging chord at birth; b) a pre-mature birth from a weather barometer drop before due date has not allowed closure development of the natal area, this may leave undeveloped naval closures; c) as puppies grow and develop so rapidly, closure may not keep up with growth; d) the umbilical hernia usually is small enough that they could eventually close on their own yet when spay/neutering can be repaired at the same time.

 DO check on things that might be in your breeder's state that might reflect in your pups health down the road.
 If you didn't, and something comes up with your pet, call the breeder and share any symptoms.
 This way you can inform your vet to look out for "_____" that may be from the state you received your pet from.

 Q. Do your standard poodles have health issues?

 now, his parents Jasper x Daniel have already had 2 litters with no health issues of the mouth, this third litter, Royal Oliver's tooth definitely became a problem.
-I had not seen the tooth show problems while up to 8 wks old and shared the owner should get a second opinion as baby teeth can pop out and the new ones come in just fine.
+I had not seen the tooth show problems while up to 8 wks old and shared the owner should get a second opinion as baby teeth can pop out and the new ones come in just fine, yet one can see the adult left canine coming in crooked.
 They did get a second and third opinion with knowledge of definite removal needed.

 Height of your Standard Poodles: Q. Can you estimate: a) how tall pups will be? b) Weight? c) Is there any significance in the approximate 1/2 lb. difference between some of the litter mates? d) Can you predict how dense or how dark his coat will be yet?